muratk5n/thirdwave/en/README.md

 ---

-Why was the quince was selected for this idiom?
-It is somewhat tougher to chew on, compared to some other fruits, perhaps.
-But still it is good shit.
+Q is somewhat tougher to chew on maybe that's why is used in idiom.

 ---